kelseyhightower/pipeline/labs/prerequisites.md

 ## Create a New Project and Enable Google Cloud Platform APIs

-In this section you will create a new GCP project and enable the Google Cloud Platform APIs required to complete this tutorial.
+In this section you will create a new GCP project and enable the GCP APIs required to complete this tutorial.

-Create a new project named `pipeline-tutorial` and capture the projectId in the `PROJECT_ID` env var:
+Create a new GCP project named `pipeline-tutorial` and capture the projectId in the `PROJECT_ID` env var:

 ```
 PROJECT_ID=$(gcloud projects create \